 contributed by Raluca of Whisper Wanderlust

-Sibiu is one of the most beautiful, largest and most visited cities of Romania.
+Sibiu is one of the most beautiful, largest, and most visited cities of Romania.
 It is located in Transylvania, approximately in the center of the country, making it easily accessible from any point.
 Being very close to the tallest and most spectacular mountains in the country, I recommend that along with Sibiu, go on a road trip on Transfagarasan, the most scenic road in the country.

 Sibiu, thanks to its beauty, became the cultural capital of Europe 10 years ago when countless events took place in the city.
 Being the largest medieval ensemble in the country, it is a real pleasure to walk through the old center.
-The cobbled streets, the colorful houses that seem to have eyes on their roofs, the cheerful terraces and the architecture of the most important buildings will instantly conquer you.
-If you arrive in Sibiu, I recommend you to pass the Liars Bridge, admire the Council Tower, the Lutheran Evangelical cathedral or the Brukenthal Museum and go on a picnic at Dumbrava Sibiului.
+The cobbled streets, the colorful houses that seem to have eyes on their roofs, the cheerful terraces, and the architecture of the most important buildings will instantly conquer you.

 Medulin, Croatia